 Travel is pretty dead right now, but that's a short term issue that will remedy eventually.
 My favorite place to travel is Aruba, and while our trip this year is canceled due to the COVID-19 pandemic, we will likely reschedule for next year and put our vacation fund into a separate savings account.

 Opening a high interest online savings account is the best way to store vacation money.
 I'm a huge fan of CIT Bank for their competitive interest rates and easy to use platform.

 By saving now, you'll be able to take a dream vacation when the world returns to normal.
 We're all probably going to need a nice change, right?
 Every month, put more savings into your vacation fund.

 If you're home right now, it's the perfect time to learn a new skill (or hone an existing one).
 Check out LinkedIn Learning for access to over 15,000 courses for one low monthly subscription.
 You can also select from over 100,000 courses on Udemy, a fantastic learning website.

 With so many Americans out of work, learning a new skill will better assist them when employers open their doors again.
 This might be the opportunity you were waiting for to start a new career or try something completely different.

 Are you a handyman, or do you have access to a handyman? $1200 could go towards a house project such as fixing up a room or repainting.

-While I'm certainly not a DIY person, I can definitely see the value in what the stimulus check can do for someone who needs to fix up their house.
+While I'm not a DIY person, I can definitely see the value of what the stimulus check can do for someone who needs to fix up their house.
 If you have young kids, you could use the money for something nifty like a fort or to fix up their play space.

-9. Treat Yourself To Something Nice
+9. Treat Yourself to Something Nice